kishanpatel789/kp_data_dev_site/content/posts/023_GitStash.md

 Title: Git Stash
-Date: 2026-04-16
+Date: 2026-05-20
 Slug: git-stash
 Tags: git, command-line
-Summary: What's that git stash?
+Summary: It's the git command you've avoid: git stash.
+Let's see how embracing the stash can improve your workflow.
 Status: draft

 You know how to `git push` and `git pull`.

 You've worked with `git merge`.

 When you're feeling spunky, you may even `git rebase`. 🤓

 But there's one git command you've avoided: `git stash`.
 This esoteric command has eluded you.
 But no longer.

-Let's see how `git stash` can make your workflow as smooth as my newborn's bottom.
+Let's see how `git stash` can make your workflow as smooth as my baby's bottom.

 ## When would I use this?